bootchk/msp430Drivers/src/alarmClock/readme.txt

-Code for an external Abracon RTC.
+Code for clock and alarm functions implemented using external Abracon RTC.

+App uses only types EpochTime and Duration
+Lower levels use RTCTime implemented in external chip.

-Not for the internal "RTC" which is just a counter, and not a "real time clock".
+Not for the MSP430 internal "RTC" which is just a counter, and not a "real time clock".

 This diagram is work in progress.